niicholai/Dice-Game/README.md

 ---
 **Changelog:**

+**V3.**
+- Made changes to the coloring of the website for better design, to be easier on the eyes, and to better conform to web accessibility standards.

 **V2.**
 - No more refreshing to roll, added a button.
 - Replaced unattractive font flags with flag icons.